github/docs/content/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/enabling-delegated-bypass-for-push-protection.md

 When you enable this feature, you will create a bypass list of roles and teams who can manage requests to bypass push protection.
 If you don't already have appropriate teams or roles to use, you should create additional teams before you start.

+>[!NOTE] You can't add secret teams to the bypass list.

 ### Configuring delegated bypass for an organization

 {% data reusables.organizations.navigate-to-org %}